Symplectic toric stratified spaces with isolated singularities: Classifying symplectic toric cones

-In Section ~\ref{s:charclassesstc}, we provide characteristic classes for symplectic toric cones.
-This is done via Proposition ~\ref{p:hstbtobg}, which shows that, for every homogeneous unimodular local embedding $\psi:W\to \fg^*$, the isomorphism classes of $\stc_\psi(W)$ are in bijective correspondence with the isomorphism classes of $BG(W)$ (the groupoid of principal $G$-bundles over $W$).
-This allows us to conclude that these bundles admit characteristic classes of the form $H^2(W,\Z_G)$, for $\Z_G$ the integral lattice $\ker(\exp:\fg \to G)\subset \fg$ (this is the content of Proposition ~\ref{p:hstbcc}).
-Finally, we are able to use the isomorphism of presheaves $\hc$ to conclude Theorem ~\ref{t:stc}: the isomorphism classes of $\stc_\psi(W)$ are in bijective correspondence with the cohomology classes $H^2(W,\Z_G)$.
+In Section \ref{s:stccharclasses}, we provide characteristic classes for symplectic toric cones.
+This is done via Proposition \ref{p:hstbequalshomogbundles}, which shows that, for every homogeneous unimodular local embedding $\psi:W\to \fg^*$, the isomorphism classes of $\stb_\psi(W)$ are in bijective correspondence with the isomorphism classes of $\BG_\R(W)$.
+This allows us to conclude that homogeneous symplectic toric bundles are classified by Chern classes of $H^2(W,\Z_G)$, for $\Z_G$ the integral lattice $\ker(\exp : \fg \to G)$ (this is the content of Proposition \ref{p:homogchern}).
+Finally, we are able to use the isomorphism of presheaves $\hc$ to conclude Theorem \ref{t:stcclassify}: the isomorphism classes of $\stc_\psi(W)$ are in bijective correspondence with the cohomology classes $H^2(W,\Z_G)$.

-In Section ~\ref{s:conttoric}, we take a quick detour from classifying symplectic toric stratified spaces to give characteristic classes for contact toric manifolds.
-We exploit the intimate relationship between symplectic toric cones and contact toric manifolds (described in Theorem ~\ref{t:stcandctm}) to relate symplectic toric cones with contact toric manifolds.
-This allows us to finish this part of the paper by proving Theorem ~\ref{t:contact}, classifying the contact toric manifolds with symplectizations admitting the structure of a symplectic toric manifold over a homogeneous unimodular local embedding $\psi:W\to\fg^*$ with the cohomology classes $H^2(W,\Z_G)$.